saltyorg/docs/docs/reference/modules/sandbox.md

 ## Overview

 The Sandbox repository serves as a community-driven space for unofficial Saltbox enhancements.
+It is included in a standard Saltbox deployment.

 ---